 “Autonomy and Life” Today

 Based on Siegel’s original thinking and without precedents to follow, the enterprise and its focus were experimental.
 Now, 39 years in and with over 5,000 participants—some for a retreat, planning workshop or two, some over many years in the advanced classes—Autonomy and Life’s record of accomplishment is solid.
 Its breakthrough work is established in a unique cultural and educational niche.

 In 2009, Arnold Siegel started a public blog that can be found on this website.
 In order to introduce people to his work, he has presented over the last nine years a comprehensive look at what it means to live and work in America under its down-to-earth imperative: be responsible for yourself—for your past, present and future.
 He acknowledges that forging a nation and a state out of disparate communities has always been a hard-won feat.
 But, he says, “Here in America we met the challenge and built our nation on ideal and practical values.
 Among them is our commitment, diverse as we are, to be, in principle and substance, responsible for ourselves and accountable to others for being trustworthy.”

 Up close and personal, Siegel enjoys a rewarding relationship with his two daughters and son, three granddaughters, his brother and friends.

-Arnold Siegel resides in Northern California.
-When not traveling to New York and Los Angeles to lead two retreat workshops and 12 two-day advanced classes each year, he spends the majority of each day in contemplation: thinking, writing, reading and researching the existential and transformative issues of who we are and what it means to live a meaningful, successful and contributive life.
+Arnold Siegel resides in Mill Valley, California.
+When not conducting his two planning workshops and 8 two-day advanced classes each year, he spends the majority of each day in contemplation: thinking, writing, reading and researching the existential and transformative issues of who we are and what it means to live a meaningful, successful and contributive life.
 He continues to develop and refine the discipline of autonomy and life—the understanding, means and methodology necessary for realizing a life of one’s own design in 21st-century America.
 He is working on a book on the subject (How to Think about Autonomy and Life).